Starboy2010/STAR-MD/README.md

  npm start

-`Please PREXZY BUG BOT is for scammers only.
+`Please STAR MD BUG BOT is for scammers only.
 Don't use it to harm innocent people`

 ## Contributions